cornelltech/CMTech2017/README.md

 Note: the average grade in this class is likely to be a B or B+.
 You will need to really stand out to get an A- or above.

 M.Eng and MBA students may take the class for a pass-fail grade with prior approval.
 All the requirements for class would still stand.
-To get a passing grade, a student would need a C and above grade for each of the class components.
+To get a passing grade, a student would need a 70 and above grade for each of the class components.

 ## Class Presentations